microsoft/calculator/docs/ManualTests.md

 Steps:
 1. Launch the "Calculator" app.

-    For All Applicable Modes verify the following:
+    For All Applicable Modes verify the following (note: only 11-15 and 20 work in Always-on-Top mode):
 2. Press **Alt +1** to Enter "Standard" mode *Expected: Move to "Standard" screen.*
 3. Press **Alt +2** to Enter "Scientific" mode